Quick! What comes to mind when you think about amusement parks? Chances are, it’s roller coasters.

-They are the kings of the midways and have been since the earliest days of the amusement industry.
+Coasters are the kings of the midway and have been since the earliest days of the amusement industry.
 Parks love them and prominently feature them.
 Fans love them and can't stop riding them.
 But which ones are the best?

-I've had the good fortune of riding a ton of thrill machines and have been reviewing them for years.
-People often ask me to run down my picks for my favorite coasters.
+We've had the good fortune of riding tons of thrill machines and have been reviewing them for years.
+People often ask us to run down our picks for favorite coasters.
 It's a fluid list.
 Parks keep introducing new ones, and the latest rides sometimes turn out to be among the greatest.
-I'm always tinkering with my best coasters countdown.
+We are always tinkering with the best coasters countdown.

 01 of 04

-Most roller coasters today are steel.
-They trace their history back to 1959 when Disneyland opened the Matterhorn Bobsleds.
+Most roller coasters today are tubular steel.
+They trace their history back to 1959 when Disneyland opened the Matterhorn Bobsleds (which are still slaloming down the mountain today).
 It was the first thrill machine to use a tubular steel track and polyurethane wheels.
-The top rides can be found at a number of parks, including Busch Gardens Tampa, Cedar Point, and Six Flags New England.
-Let's count down the 10 best steel coasters.

 02 of 04

 Roller coasters go all the way back to the 1600s when Russian ice slides were introduced (and to this day, coasters are known in Spanish as montañas rusas, or "Russian mountains").
 But mechanical roller coasters that featured a wooden structure and a wooden track started the modern-day love affair with the thrill machines.